Perception of Pain

 There are five sub-varieties of Dopamine receptors - D1 to D5.

-Tergoride, Apomorphine, and Bromocryptine, are activators of D 1 receptors, Ecopipam work on D1 and D5 receptors and is receptor blocker.
+Tergoride, Apomorphine, and Bromocryptine are activators of D1 receptors, Ecopipam works on D1 and D5 receptors and is a receptor blocker.

 Haloperidol, Resperidone, Domepridone, block D2, D3 and D4 receptors.
-Apomorphine, Pramipenle, Bromocryptine, Cabergo-line act as agonists of D2 receptors.
-Activagtion of D2, D3 and D4 receptors produce analgesic effect.
+Apomorphine, Pramipexole, Bromocryptine, Cabergoline act as agonists of D2 receptors.
+Activation of D2, D3 and D4 receptors produces an analgesic effect.

 C. Adrenergic Receptors.